yeehawgit/MGT6033-AUD/3C demo questions.md

 13. **(Medium)** If a title contains "Apple launches new iPhone," which entities and labels would spaCy most likely assign?
 A. "Apple" – ORG, "iPhone" – PRODUCT
 B. "Apple" – PERSON, "iPhone" – GPE
-C. "iPhone" – ORG
+C. "Apple" - ORG, "iPhone" – GPE
-D. "Apple" – PRODUCT
+D. "Apple" – PRODUCT, "iPhone" – PRODUCT

 14. **(Hard)** Why might different spaCy models yield different NER results on the same text?
 A. They are trained on different data and have different vocabularies